ZackPashkin/AutoToloka/README.md

 ### OAuth Token
-For authorization, you need to get an OAuth token, you can get it on your Yandex.Toloka profile.
+For authorization, you need to get an OAuth token from your Yandex.Toloka profile.
+Go to:
 Profile -> External Services Integration -> Get OAuth token

 ### Proxy
-If you want to use Yandex.Disk as a storage for your images, then you need a proxy.
+If you want to use Yandex.Disk as a storage (recommended) for your images, you need a proxy.
 You can add proxy on your Yandex.Toloka profile.
+Go to:
 Profile -> External Services Interation -> Yandex.Disk Integration -> Add Proxy

 ### Example